a-darsh/Video-to-Audio-Convertor/README.md

 - **RabbitMQ** is robustly deployed with Helm charts, underpinning the messaging infrastructure.
 - **Converter Service** scales dynamically in Kubernetes to meet processing demands.

-## Final Thoughts

-MicroConvert represents a holistic approach to microservice architecture, emphasizing scalability, efficiency, and robustness in video-to-audio conversion.
-Through strategic deployment and innovative service design, it sets a benchmark for distributed system applications.